-Tenon's iTools is a family of professional-quality, high-performance configuration and management tools that makes managing internet services under Mac OS X or Mac OS X Server easy and secure.
+Tenon's iTools is a family of professional quality, high-performance configuration and management tools that makes managing internet services under Mac OS X and Mac OS X Server easy and secure.

-Apple's Mac OS X operating system, combined with the strength and ease of iTools, has the potential to make the Macintosh a world-class platform for web content delivery.
-On Mac OS X client, iTools turns the desktop G5 or Mac mini into a powerful, yet inexpensive, webserver.
+Apple's Mac OS X operating system, combined with the strength and ease of iTools, makes the Macintosh a world-class platform for web content delivery.
+On Mac OS X client, iTools turns the desktop Mac or Mac mini into a powerful, yet inexpensive, webserver.
 With Mac OS X Server on an Xserve box, iTools gives administrators the freedom of anywhere, anytime Apache management and lets their clients securely administer their own virtual hosts.

 iTools extends the internet software that ships with Mac OS X and Mac OS X Server and enhances open source packages by augmenting key internet services with a point to click interface to make configuration and maintenance easy and error-proof.
-Tenon's iTools GUI and built-in functionality has been making the transition to Mac OS X an easy step for Macintosh web masters.
-At the same time, Tenon's iTools performance, combined with Apple's G5 power, is attracting UNIX and NT web masters to Apple's Mac OS X platform.
+Tenon's iTools GUI and built-in functionality has made the transition to Mac OS X an easy step for Macintosh web masters.
+At the same time, Tenon's iTools performance, combined with Apple's Intel processing power, is attracting UNIX and NT web masters to Apple's Mac OS X platform.

-Tenon's iTools includes an Apache 2 Web server, domain name server (DNS), and a multi-homing secure file transfer capability (FTP).
-Because we know that creating a world-class web server involves more than simply being able to delivery content quickly and reliably, we've bundled iTools with a variety of open source web development tools (ht://Dig, Tomcat, with SOAP support, PHP, MySQL).
+Tenon's iTools includes an Apache 2.2 Web server, domain name server (DNS) and multi-homing secure file transfer server (FTP).
+Because we know that creating a world-class web server involves more than simply being able to deliver content quickly and reliably, we've bundled iTools with a variety of open source web development tools (ht://Dig, Tomcat, with SOAP support, PHP, MySQL).
 These tools are delivered in ready-to-use, separately installable packages.
-They extend iTools with a search engine, Java servlet support and Java Server Pages, dynamic web page creation tools and SQL databases.

-eCommerce on Mac OS X is supported by iTools SSL 3.0 (Secure Socket Layer) to support the secure exchange of data between iTools and any SSL-enabled browser.
-Tenon's iTools 8.0 is a full featured, high performance, easyto-use Apache 2 web and caching proxy server.
+They extend iTools with a search engine, Java servlet support and Java Server Pages, dynamic web page creation tools and SQL databases. eCommerce on Mac OS X is supported by iTools SSL 3.0.(a PCI-compliant Secure Socket Layer) to support the secure exchange of data between iTools and any SSL-enabled browser.

-Apache, the most popular web server on the internet, is being used today to serve almost forty-five million web sites.
-Tenon's iTools is the easiest-to-use Apache in the world, on a platform well-known for its elegant user interface and of late being heralded for its power and strength.
+Tenon's iTools 9.0 is a full featured, high performance, easy-to-use Apache web and caching proxy server.
+Apache, the most popular web server on the internet, is being used today to server over ninety million web sites.
+Tenon's iTools is the easiest-to-use Apache in the world, on a platform known for its elegant user interface and of late for its power and strength.

 Welcome to a new era in Macintosh web service.
 Tenon's iTools: fast, reliable, secure.
-Serious tools for the Internet.
+Serious tools for the Intenet.

-Installing Tenon's iTools
+2 Installing Tenon's iTools